legal resources necessary to hold negligent facilities accountable.

-- Cuts, puncture wounds, deep bruises, burns, and abrasions
+- Lacerations, puncture wounds, deep bruises, burns, and abrasions

 - Fractures of the hip and femur (thigh bone) caused by violent pulling on the patient's legs during transfers or repositionings

-- Lacerations and puncture wounds caused by forceful pulling of feeding tubes
+- Lacerations and puncture wounds caused by violent pulling of feeding tubes

-A nursing home resident with dementia may be unable to understand the cause of their injury and become confused.
-Moreover, they will continue to think that an abusive caregiver can help them, leading to additional abuse and neglect.
+A nursing home residents suffering from dementia may be unable to understand the cause of their injury and become confused.
+Moreover, they will continue to think that an abusive caregiver is there to help them, which leads to additional forms of abuse and neglect.

 In addition to providing appropriate levels of care for every patient needing assistance, CMS administrators stated that staffing must include properly trained staff members who are held accountable for their performance and patient care.